FOSSEE/sees/versionControl/handOut.rst

     $ hg st
     M feviStick.py

 Mercurial's hg status command will tell us what Mercurial knows about the files in the repository.
-'M' sign infront of feviStick.py indicates that Mercurial has noticed change.
+'M' sign in front of feviStick.py indicates that Mercurial has noticed change.

 It's somewhat helpful to know that feviStick.py was modified, but one might prefer to know exactly what changes were made to it.
 To do this, use the *hg diff* command. ::